Contact Us Today 01642 716680

 Definition: Business Continuity Management is the practice of planning and preparing for potential disruptions to regular business operations.
 BCM includes processes and procedures that ensure an organisation's critical business functions continue to operate or recover promptly following a serious incident or disaster.

-Effective BCM encompasses risk identification, impact analysis, and development of response strategies to counteract interruptions to business processes.
+Effective BCM encompasses risk identification, impact analysis, and the development of response strategies to counteract interruptions to business processes.
 It also involves the continuous maintenance, review, and testing of these strategies to ensure readiness.
-The primary objective of BCM is to minimise the operational, financial, legal, and reputational impacts of disruptions.
+The primary objective of BCM is to minimise disruptions’ operational, financial, legal, and reputational impacts.

-In the context of cyber security, BCM plays a crucial role in preparing for and managing incidents such as cyber attacks, data breaches, and system failures.
+In cyber security, BCM plays a crucial role in preparing for and managing incidents such as cyber-attacks, data breaches, and system failures.
 It involves coordination between various disciplines, including IT disaster recovery, crisis management, and incident response.

 Key Characteristics: